Talkarcabbage/rs-timer/README.md

 # Building and Versioning

 This project includes preconfigured ANT versioning and packaging options.
+To use the ant compiler, you will need to download the Kotlin compiler -> https://github.com/JetBrains/kotlin/releases/tag/v1.3.50
+And place its contents in the project folder. `rs-timer\kotlinc\lib\kotlin-ant.jar`

 ### To display the current version used by ANT:
 ```